 Free vs. paid subscription box products

 Building your subscription box business on free products is appealing because it significantly lowers your overhead.
 You can offer customers better price points or increase your profit margins, or both.
+Leveraging free products is an excellent way to ensure that your subscription box business makes money.

 However, there are also significant downsides to the free product model.
 First, you have to sign up a set of brands that see the benefits of giving you free product to include in your boxes each month.
 Second, you have less control over your supply chain.
 When your subscription box suppliers aren’t getting paid, it’s easier for them to place a lower priority on getting product to you.
 In addition, you may have less control over what goes into your box.